My Stepmother Is an Alien: Plot

 Celeste begins enjoying life as a human as she encounters new experiences such as sneezing and love.
 When Jessie finally confronts her about being an extraterrestrial, Celeste admits her home world has no emotion and that she plans to depart once she gets Steven to recreate the radio signal and send it (which she says will reverse the gravity problems on her world).
-However, she begins to question her decisions when Jessie says it will devastate her father, for whom Celeste has now developed feelings.
-After Jessie argues with Steven, she runs away and is nearly hit by a car but is saved by Celeste, revealing her powers.
-Steven accepts that Celeste is indeed an alien and that she has fallen in love with him and sees Jessie as her own daughter.
-He further ingratiates her to human society by showing her how to eat real food.
+That said, she begins to question her decisions when Jessie says it will devastate her father for whom Celeste has now developed feelings.
+After Jessie argues with Steven, she runs away and is nearly hit by a car but is saved by Celeste, who reveals her powers in the process.
+Steven accepts that Celeste is indeed an alien and that she has fallen in love with him and sees Jessie as her daughter.
+He further integrates her to human society by showing her how to eat real food.

 Steven figures out how to recreate the radio wave and saves Celeste's planet.
 Bag, however, had been sent to Earth to destroy it and eliminate the danger to Celeste's world entirely.
 After throwing Bag into the power field of the wave transmitter (destroying Bag), the leaders of Celeste's home world report in and tell her to finish Bag's job.
 Steven and Celeste manage to convince them it was an accident, not an act of aggression, and that Earth has many benefits that require further studying.
 They accept the explanation and demand that Celeste return to explain human culture to them.
 Not wanting to leave, Celeste negotiates having a native of Earth become an ambassador to their world as a token of goodwill.
-Ron is selected and accepts; he departs for Celeste's world in a spaceship served by several flight attendants, all of whom look like Princess Stéphanie.
+Ron is selected and accepts; he departs for Celeste's world in a spaceship served by several flight attendants, all of whom look like Princess Stéphanie (who are enchanted by Ron's classic car, which he takes with him).